 Communication is key in establishing a positive, professional relationship between landlords and tenants.
 Renters who are facing reduced wages from being furloughed or laid off shouldn’t delay in communicating their financial circumstances with their landlords, even if they hope that new work will materialize or new government benefits will become available before the next rent payment is due.
-Landlords and tenants should share updates and try to maintain a cooperative relationship, if possible.
+Landlords and tenants can share updates and try to maintain a cooperative relationship, if possible.

 A landlord usually runs a thorough credit screening before offering a lease agreement to a potential tenant.
-But if a landlord’s impression of a renter’s finances was shaped by a pre-Coronavirus world, a renter whose employment status has changed would benefit from sharing any important updates on the household income status prior to missing the rent payment.
+But if a landlord’s impression of a renter’s finances was shaped by a pre-COVID world, a renter whose employment status has changed would benefit from sharing any important updates on the household income status prior to missing the rent payment.

 How Can Tenants Set Up Payment Plans with their Apartment Landlords?

 Chicago landlords who negotiate partial payment plans with their renters should ask renters to sign a lease amendment that details the agreement to defer part of the rent.
-The city’s COVID-19 Eviction Protection Ordinance requires landlords enter into good faith negotiations with tenants who are struggling to pay, and this paper trail will evidence that effort.
+The City’s COVID-19 Eviction Protection Ordinance requires landlords enter into good faith negotiations with tenants who are struggling to pay, and this paper trail will evidence that effort.

 There are additional resources poised to help landlords and tenants reach mutually beneficial arrangements.
 The City of Chicago is partnering with the Center for Conflict Resolution to provide free mediation services for landlords and their tenants regarding payment plans or communication issues.